onefoursix/sdc-k8s-deployment-with-custom-config/examples/example-9/README.md

     - name: SDC_CONF_HTTP_ENABLE_FORWARDED_REQUESTS
       value: true

-If <code>sdc.properties</code> is mounted with read-only permissions, then these two properties may be set in a configMap as shown in [Example 5](https://github.com/onefoursix/sdc-k8s-deployment-with-custom-config/tree/master/examples/example-5) or [Example 6](https://github.com/onefoursix/sdc-k8s-deployment-with-custom-config/tree/master/examples/example-6)
+If <code>sdc.properties</code> is mounted with read-only permissions, these two properties may be set in a configMap as shown in [Example 5](https://github.com/onefoursix/sdc-k8s-deployment-with-custom-config/tree/master/examples/example-5) or [Example 6](https://github.com/onefoursix/sdc-k8s-deployment-with-custom-config/tree/master/examples/example-6)

-There are [many choices of Ingress Controllers](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/#additional-controllers); for this example I'll deploy [Traefik v1.7](https://github.com/helm/charts/tree/master/stable/traefik) as AKS as a <code>LoadBalancer</code> which is an option when deploying an Ingress Controller in public cloud-based Kubernetes Services (see the post [here](https://medium.com/google-cloud/kubernetes-nodeport-vs-loadbalancer-vs-ingress-when-should-i-use-what-922f010849e0) for background).

-Assuming your Ingress Controller is deployed as a LoadBalancer, the Ingress Controller Service will be assigned an external IP.
-Here is what I see in my environment after deploying Traefik:

-    $ kubectl get svc
-    NAME                      TYPE           CLUSTER-IP    EXTERNAL-IP    PORT(S)
-    traefik-ingress-service   LoadBalancer   10.0.254.51   20.42.150.93   80:32201/TCP,443:32339/TCP,8080:31270/TCP

-My Ingress Controller was assigned the external IP <code>20.42.150.93</code>.

-I'll map that IP address to the hostname <code>aks.onefoursix.com</code> by adding an A record to my DNS (I control the <code>onefoursix.com</code> domain).

-I saved a wildcard cert and key for that domain in a Secret that Traefik uses:

-    $ kubectl create secret generic traefik-cert \
-      --from-file=tls.crt \
-      --from-file=tls.key

-Define a Service and Ingress for the SDC Deployment.
-See [sdc.yaml](https://github.com/onefoursix/sdc-k8s-deployment-with-custom-config/blob/master/examples/example-9/sdc.yaml) for an example.
+See [sdc.yaml](https://github.com/onefoursix/sdc-k8s-deployment-with-custom-config/blob/master/examples/example-9/sdc.yaml) for an example manifest that includes an SDC Deployment, Service and Ingress.

 #### Routing to Multiple SDCs using a single Ingress Controller

-One can use a single Ingress Controller to route traffic to multiple SDCs.
-The Deployment for each SDC must be defined with only a single replica, and each Deployment must be exposed by a Service on a unique NodePort.
-An Ingress resource can use routing rules to direct traffic to the appropriate SDC Service.
+One can use a single Ingress Controller to route traffic to multiple SDCs, using Ingress routing rules.
+Routing rules can be <code>Host-based</code> or <code>Path-based</code>.

-Two common strategies for Routing Rules are <code>Host-based</code> or <code>Path-based</code>.
-See [here](https://docs.traefik.io/routing/routers/) for Traefik's routing docs and [here](https://docs.nginx.com/nginx-ingress-controller/configuration/ingress-resources/basic-configuration/#) for NGINX's routing docs.

 ##### Host-based Routing Example

-Example manifests for three Authoring SDCs that use <code>Host-based</code> routing are in the directory [here](https://github.com/onefoursix/sdc-k8s-deployment-with-custom-config/tree/master/examples/example-9/host-based-routing).

-Each of the three SDCs deployments uses a different hostname for its base URL.
+In this example, three SDC deployments each use a different hostname as their base URL.

 For example, sdc1 has this value: